 This project focuses on the linkages between food, security and climate change.
 It is part of a larger effort by SIPRI and its partner, the World Food Programme (WFP), to better understand the role of food security in peacebuilding.

-This research has produced two reports and is now in its second phase where other thematic issue areas are unpacked.
+This research has produced several reports and is now in its second phase where other thematic issue areas are unpacked.
 SIPRI’s Climate Change and Risk Programme contributes to this second phase of the work by encorporating climate change as one of the analytical themes.
 Some of the WFP’s most complex programmess are in places where people are caught between climate-related problems and violent conflict.
 The objective of this research is to explore if and how the WFP’s climate-related programming is mitigating conflict risk, including both the challenge of conflict-sensitive programming and the WFP’s role in longer-term peacebuilding efforts against the backdrop of negative climate trends.